 CHJL recognizes that inequity in cancer prevention is a health justice issue described as social and structural factors that have a powerful influence on human health, well-being and long life (Venkatapuram, 2011 (External Link)).
 Cancer is widespread and addressing cancer disparities requires a fundamental paradigm shift in the way we view medically underserved and hidden populations.

-The Cancer Health Justice Lab (CHJL) is a multidisciplinary research group of public health, social work, nutrition, medicine, nursing, and criminal justice professionals / researchers that have come together to address inequity in cancer prevention in medically underserved and hidden populations by increasing cancer knowledge and awareness through designing and testing of community-based interventions.
+The Cancer Health Justice Lab (CHJL) is a multidisciplinary research group of public health, social work, nutrition, medicine, nursing, and criminal justice professionals / researchers that have come together to address social determinants of health and inequity in cancer prevention in medically underserved and hidden populations by increasing cancer knowledge and awareness through designing and testing of community-based interventions.

 Cancer Care Continuum